keitoronto/assignment1/Module 1 Challenge.md

 Wealthsimple has added many [services](https://www.wealthrocket.com/investing/wealthsimple-review/) since its inception.
 However, they need a few improvements to stay competitive.
 According to [MoneySense magazine](https://www.moneysense.ca/save/investing/wealthsimple-trade-review/), it says "There is a lack of in-depth investment analytics and educational tools, which can make things harder on some newbie investors.".

-Another emerging fintech service is peer to peer lending. **Peer-to-peer (P2P) lending** enables individuals to obtain loans directly from other individuals, cutting out the financial institution as middleman.
+Another emerging Fintech service is peer to peer lending. **Peer-to-peer (P2P) lending** enables individuals to obtain loans directly from other individuals, cutting out the financial institution as middleman.
 P2P lenders are individuals who seek a better return on their savings.
 Wealthsimple should provide a P2P platform to expand their services.
 To expand Wealthsimple services, they should create a Peer-to-peer lending platform where lenders match with borrowers.
 By incorporating the peer to peer lending feature as one of services, they can offer more diversified services and give users more flexible choices.

 ## Resources